 Cooking time may vary.
 Depending on the thickness of your salmon, 3 minutes is perfect for a fillet that’s about 1 inch at its thickest part.

 This post may contain affiliate links.
-To find out more information, please read my disclosure statement.
+Read my privacy policy.

 Roasted Maple Mustard Brussels Sprouts have just enough tang and the right amount of sweetness!
 The perfect side dish that pairs well with just about any meal!